DanPearce/CI_PP1_KathyCakes/README.md

 </details>

 ### Performance Validation
-Lighthouse in the Google Chrome Developer Tools was used to test the performance of the website, most pages are awarded a green mark - with more time I would look into the issues on the two pages that didn't quite meet the green mark.
+Lighthouse in the Google Chrome Developer Tools was used to test the performance of the website, most pages are awarded a green mark - with more time I would investigate the issues on the two pages that didn't quite meet the green mark.
 I used [Tiny PNG](https://tinypng.com/) to help fix most of the issues on my initial performance results.
 <details><summary>Index</summary>
 <img src="docs/lighthouse/lighthouse-index.png">
 </details>